harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/cloud-foundry/cf-app-stop.md

 ![CF App Stop](./static/images/cf-app-stop.png)

 ## Use cases
-CF app stop fault:
+CF app stop:
-- Checks resilience against abrupt stop of application components/microservices.
+- Checks resilience against abrupt stopping of the application components/microservices.
 - Validates the effectiveness of disaster recovery and high availability of the app.

 ## Fault tunables